ansys/pyansys-tools-variableinterop/README.rst

    pip install git+https://github.com/ansys/pyansys-tools-variableinterop

-For a local development version, you can install the development version of the project with:
+To install a local development version of the project, run this code:

 .. code::